-- 11. Route weight box harness (A) to the electrical connector at the left side lift linkage and connect harness to connector on windrower (B). - 12.
-Raise lift arms fully. - 13.
-Shut engine OFF, and remove key from ignition.
+- 11. Route weight box harness (A) to the electrical connector at the left side lift linkage and connect the harness to the connector on windrower (B). - 12.
+Raise the lift arms fully. - 13.
+Shut down the engine, and remove the key from the ignition.